tannuantil2004/CODSOFT/README.md

 Play Again: Ask the user if they want to play another round.

 User Interface: Design a user-friendly interface with clear instructions and feedback.

+TASK 5

+Contact Information: Store name, phone number, email, and address for each contact.

+Add Contact: Allow users to add new contacts with their details.

+View Contact List: Display a list of all saved contacts with names and phone numbers.

+Search Contact: Implement a search function to find contacts by name or phone number.

+Update Contact: Enable users to update contact details.

+Delete Contact: Provide an option to delete a contact.

+User Interface: Design a user-friendly interface for easy interaction.